Simple Lifelong Learning Machines: Evaluation Criteria

 \subsection{Reference Algorithm Implementation Details}

-The same network architecture was used for all compared deep learning methods.
-Following~\citet{tolias_architecture}, the `base network architecture' consisted of five convolutional layers followed by two-fully connected layers each containing 2000 nodes with ReLU non-linearities and a softmax output layer.
-The convolutional layers had 16, 32, 64, 128 and 254 channels, they used batch-norm and a ReLU non-linearity, they had a 3x3 kernel, a padding of 1 and a stride of 2 (except the first layer, which had a stride of 1).
+The same network architecture was used for all baseline deep learning methods.
+Following the work in ~\cite{tolias_architecture}, the `base network architecture' consisted of five convolutional layers followed by two-fully connected layers each containing 2000 nodes with ReLU non-linearities and a softmax output layer.
+The convolutional layers had $16$, $32$, $64$, $128$ and $254$ channels, they used batch-norm and a ReLU non-linearity, they had a 3x3 kernel, a padding of 1 and a stride of 2 (except the first layer, which had a stride of 1).
 This architecture was used with a multi-headed output layer (i.e., a different output layer for each task) for all algorithms using a fixed-size network.
 For ProgNN and DF-CNN the same architecture was used for each column introduced for each new task, and in our \PLN\ this architecture was used for the transformers $u_t$ (see above).
+In these implementations, ProgNN and DF-CNN have the same architecture for each column introduced for each task.
+Among the reference algorithms, \sct{EWC}, \sct{O-EWC}, \sct{LwF}, \sct{SI}, \sct{Total Replay} and \sct{Partial Replay} results were produced using the repository \url{https://github.com/GMvandeVen/progressive-learning-pytorch}.
+For \ProgNN\ and \DFCNN\, we used the code provided in \url{https://github.com/Lifelong-ML/DF-CNN}.
+For all other reference algorithms, we modified the code provided by the authors to match the deep net architecture as mentioned above and used the default hyperparameters provided in the code.